emilyhorsman/bikeblog/content/posts/initial-brompton-setup/index.md

 ## Things To Fix

 Most nearly-assembled bikes from a factory have a litany of problems.
 It's one reason I'm against direct-to-consumer bikes.[^3] Sure, they tell you to take them to a bike shop for assembly.
 But that's a bad deal for the bike shop.[^1] And if the bike doesn't get to a trained mechanic then many subtle problems could be missed — or one might not realize something could/should be better.
-My [Kona Dew-E]({{< ref "/tags/egret" >}}) had so many things to adjust.[^2] My Brompton came folded up in the box from the distributor and the only assembly was putting the saddle/Pentaclip on.
+My [Kona Dew-E]({{< ref "/tags/egret" >}}) had so many things to adjust.[^2]

+The Brompton came folded up in the box from the distributor and the only assembly was putting the saddle/Pentaclip on.

 [^1]: Bike shop doesn't get the margin from a sale.
 But they get a shitty margin on the high-labor task of assembling a random direct-to-consumer bike.
 Of course, some are better than others.
 [^2]: A particularly annoying one just as an example: the battery mount was not correctly setup.
 This made it very hard to get the battery in and out.
 Eventually the mount loosened up enough that the battery lock didn't even retain the battery.
 I once had the battery fall out when I accidentally put some pressure on it while carrying the bike.
 Shimano offers a gauge to align and set the length of the battery mount correctly.
 But that's a niche tool and kind of expensive.